Trump Surveys Hurricane Laura Damage in Post-Convention Trip

 President Donald Trump got a firsthand look Saturday at the damage from Hurricane Laura on a post-Republican National Convention trip that allowed him to use the trappings of his office to try to project empathy and leadership.

-“I'm here to support the great people of Louisiana,” he said in Lake Charles.
+“I'm here to support the great people of Louisiana.
+It’s been a great state for me,” he said in Lake Charles.
 “It was a tremendously powerful storm.”
 He said he knows one thing about the state: “They rebuild it fast.”

 Politics